Climate Adaptation Research Program

 • Six in-person, multi-day workshops delivered across Africa, Guatemala, and Arizona

-• A 15-session global webinar series focused on leadership development, applied research skills, and evidence-to-decision pathways
+• A 15-session public webinar series focused on leadership development, applied research skills, and evidence-to-decision pathways

-• Direct South-to-South partnerships built across regions — connecting researchers facing similar disaster dynamics across different continents
+• Direct South-to-South partnerships built across regions, aiming to connect researchers facing similar disaster dynamics across different continents

 Program Infrastructure

-• Governance structures, workflows, and decision-making processes built from scratch for a new, experimental initiative
+• Governance structures, workflows, and decision-making processes to support a new, experimental initiative in global higher education partnerships

 • A foundational platform for cross-sector, transcontinental collaboration, mentorship, and applied learning at the intersection of climate adaptation and disaster risk reduction